 - Railroads: I prefer small railroads.
 My favourite is the St. Lawrence & Atlantic RR (SLR), which I lived beside until 2008.
 My favourite large railroad as a child was CN - not coincidentally, because CN owned the SLR line at the time.

-- Railfanning: I've learned not to pass up an opportunity to catch rare or unusual equipment.
-I try to always remain on public property.
+- Railfanning: While I've learned not to pass up an opportunity to catch rare or unusual equipment, I alsi try to ensure that I remain on public property.
 I rarely drive great distances solely for railfanning, in the interests of the environment and fuel conservation.
 I try at all costs to avoid falling into the habits or behaviours that have (sometimes rightly) earned railfans the scorn of railroad employees.

-- Expertise: I'm a railfan, and despite some work on train restoration I will always lack the practical expertise of a builder or railroad employee.
+- Expertise: Despite some work on train restoration I will always lack the practical expertise of a builder or railroad employee.
 I've attempted to source and research all the information in this site - but feedback from people who are "in the know" has been (and is always) hugely helpful!